Human flea: Direct effects of bites

 Fleas are a pest species to their hosts, causing an itching sensation that results in discomfort and leads to scratching in the vicinity of the bite.
 Flea bites generally cause the skin to raise, swell, and itch.
 The bite site has a single puncture point in the center.
 Bites often appear in clusters or small rows and can remain inflamed for up to several weeks.

 This species bites many species of mammals and birds, including domesticated ones.
 It has been found on dogs and wild canids, monkeys in captivity, opossums, domestic cats, wild felids in captivity, chickens, black rats and Norwegian rats, wild rodents, pigs, free-tailed bats, and other species.
 It can also be an intermediate host for the flea tapeworm cestode Dipylidium caninum.

 Fleas can spread rapidly and move between areas to include eyebrows, eyelashes, and pubic regions.

 Hair loss as a result of itching is common, especially in wild and domestic animals.

 Anemia is also possible in extreme cases of high-volume infestations.

 Vector capabilities

 Plague, a disease that affects humans and other mammals, is caused by the bacterium Yersinia pestis.
-The human flea can be a carrier of the plague bacterium.
-Plague is infamous for killing millions of people in Eurasia during the Middle Ages.
-Without prompt treatment, the disease can cause serious illness or death.
-Today, human plague infections continue to occur in the western United States, but significantly more cases occur in parts of Africa and Asia.
+The human flea can be a carrier of the plague bacterium, although it is an exceptionally very poor vector of transmission.
+P. irritans is likely to have been the main vector for plague epidemics in Northern Europe due to the Oriental rat flea having poor survival in cool climates.

-Plague is a very serious illness, but is treatable with commonly available antibiotics.
-The earlier a patient seeks medical care and receives treatment that is appropriate for plague, the better their chances are of a full recovery.

-People in close contact with very sick pneumonic plague patients may be evaluated and possibly placed under observation.
-Preventive antibiotic therapy may also be given, depending on the type and timing of personal contact.